TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-blocking.md

 If the query returns results, blocking is currently occurring and we recommend running the following command to kill the lead blocker: KILL {head_blocker_session_id}; Additionally, see [Understand and Resolve Azure SQL DB Blocking Problems](https://docs.microsoft.com/azure/azure-sql/database/understand-resolve-blocking) for more information.

 If the query does not return results, blocking is not currently occurring.
-In this case, if you are currently experiencing performance issues, we recommend walking through this article to help [identify query performance issues in Azure SQL Database](https://docs.microsoft.com/azure/azure-sql/identify-query-performance-issues).
+In this case, if you are still experiencing performance issues, we recommend walking through this article to help [identify other query performance issues in Azure SQL Database](https://docs.microsoft.com/azure/azure-sql/identify-query-performance-issues).

 ```sql